|

 Pre-Adaptation, or "Anticipatory" Genes

-can give rise to several cell types, though not to all.
+can give rise to several cell types, but not to all.
 And the specialization

-continues from there, with descendants inheriting from their ancestors those
+continues from there, with descendants inheriting from their ancestors genes

-seem to anticipate the needs of descendants.
-A news
+seem to anticipate the needs of the species that descend from them.

 reveals that the hoary creatures harbor a "toolkit" of